ali-ahmed-farahat/Private-Projects/Python/README.md

-This is a python directory for pyhton projects
+This is a python directory for python projects